-The V-SMF indicates HR-SBO support (even in intra-PLMN V-SMF change).
-If a V-EASDF or a local DNS server has been selected in step 4, the selected V-EASDF or local DNS server address is also provided in the request (the V-SMF needs not provide the selected V-EASDF or local DNS server address if V-SMF is configured to use EAS discovery with V-EASDF using IP replacement mechanism corresponding to clause 6.7.2.5); if this is an inter-PLMN change, and the UE indicated support of the feature, the V-SMF may provide an EAS rediscovery indication, to the H-SMF.
+If a V-EASDF or a local DNS server has been selected in step 4, the selected V-EASDF or local DNS server address is provided in the request.
+The target V-SMF needs not provide the selected V-EASDF or local DNS server address if the target V-SMF is configured to use EAS discovery with V-EASDF using IP replacement mechanism corresponding to clause 6.7.2.5.

+If the UE indicated support of refreshing stale EAS information, the V-SMF may also provide an EAS rediscovery indication and EAS information to be refreshed for EAS re-discovery if received in step 3 to the H-SMF.